 The face and hands talk.
 To know what is happening with the face/eyes (like the hands) is vital, as they are language-makers, and we do not want to say something during performance not intended.

 An example of a completely deterritorialized face would be one that is obscured, dysfunctional, or dead.
-What is the look of the face planted on the floor?
+What is the look of the face dull as a floor?
 A bit stiff and flat?
 This is Tatsumi Hijikata’s floor face from his butoh score (butoh-fu) Quiet House.4

 In butoh, the face takes the place of the mask.
 In butoh, the face is de/reterritorialized into a living mask.